 3. Add significance

-Why significance is key
+Why significance is key when you prepare a speech

 Crafting any good story starts with the why.
 What’s the point exactly?